1st Lithuanian Vanguard Regiment

 The 1st Lithuanian Vanguard Regiment (1-as priešakinės sargybos J. K. D. D. L. Kunigaikštijos pulkas; 1 Pułk Litewski Przedniej Straży) was a military unit of the Grand Duchy of Lithuania.
 The full name was 1st Advance Guard Regiment of HM the Grand Duke of Lithuania.

 History

 Origins

 Formed in 1776 as light ulans from light cavalry banners and was called an uhlan regiment.

 Great Sejm 1788-1792

-The regiment was stationed in Anykščiai & Rechytsa (1789), Khalopyenichy (1790), Vidžiai (1792).
+The regiment was stationed in Anykščiai and Rechytsa (1789), Khalopyenichy (1790), Vidžiai (1792).